RenderKit/oidn/README.md

 Example output image denoised using clean auxiliary feature images (albedo and normal).

+It accepts either a low dynamic range (LDR) or high dynamic range (HDR) color image as input.
+Optionally, it also accepts auxiliary *feature* images, e.g. albedo and normal, which improve the denoising quality, preserving more details in the image.
+It is possible to denoise auxiliary images as well, in which case only the respective auxiliary image has to be specified as input, instead of the color image.

 The `RT` filter has certain limitations regarding the supported input images.
 Most notably, it cannot denoise images that were not rendered